-The numbers in this table are assumed by the ACCC to be equal to the RAB and linked to table 2.1.
-The user may input their own estimates but automatic reversion to the ACCC assumption is not possible.
+Values for Opening tax value must be input by the user.
+The values for tax asset lives and remaining tax lives are linked to table 2.1.
+The user may change these values by inputting alternative values over each cell reference, but automatic reversion to the ACCC assumption is not possible.
 Users should keep an original version of the model to enable this reversion.